 Howdy!
-Hope you’re enjoying the weekend.
 Today, I will be teaching you how to repeat your last command in Linux.
-That means you don’t have to re-type the last executed command in your Shell.
-Excited?
-Follow me.
-You can, of course, use the up arrow key to select the last executed commands and hit ENTER to execute them.
+That means you don’t have to re-type the previously executed command in your Shell.
+You can, of course, use the UP arrow key to select the last executed commands and hit ENTER to execute them.
 However, there are also other few ways to do this.
 There could be many ways to repeat the last commands in Unix-like systems, but these are the only ways I know now.
 All these commands were tested in my Arch Linux with BASH shell.

 A note of caution: When you try the following methods, the previously executed commands will run immediately.
-Just make sure your last command wasn’t any harmful like formatting or deleting a drive, file or any important data.
+Just make sure your last command wasn’t any harmful like formatting a partition or deleting files, folders or any other important data.

 Repeat Your Last Command In Linux

 Let us run some commands first.

 As you I mentioned earlier, we can execute the last command by simply pressing the UP arrow and hit ENTER key.
 This is the most common way used by many users to execute the previous command.
 This method will work on all SHELL, regardless of the Linux operating system you use.

 However, like I said already, there are few other methods to do this.

 Now, let me show you how to execute the last command with some practical examples.

 To execute any last executed command, just type double exclamation marks, and hit ENTER:

 This will execute the last command.
 Sample output would be: